 In the last session, the market closed up 218pts (1.22%) at 18,073.

 The stock market is trading lower than the 20-period moving average of 18,095.4 and higher than the 50-period moving average of 17,956.9.

 The stock market is trading higher than the 20-day moving average of 17,989.2 and higher than the 50-day moving average of 17,812.4.

 Update by Gordon Childs, Editor,

-[7:40am] US indices rose on Monday led by shares in the Semiconductors & Semiconductor Equipment, Automobiles & Components, and Consumer Services sectors.
+[7:32am] US indices jumped on Wednesday led by shares in the Energy, Utilities and Real Estate sectors.

 European markets are expected to start on a negative note.

 [7:32am] American Shares - Crossing Over their 50 Day Moving Average:

 Anadarko Petroleum (APC +2.67% to $82.59)

 Baker Hughes (BHI +2.55% to $60.76)